Astronomaly at scale: searching for anomalies amongst 4 million galaxies: Data

-Our methodology includes using a convolutional neural network (CNN) to extract good representations of the source images as was done in \citet{Walmsley_2022}.
-CNNs generally require input images of identical dimensions, which makes choosing a cutout size important.
-Moreover, since machine learning algorithms are affected by the angular source size in the image \citep{slijepcevic2023radio}, we also needed to individually adjust the scale of the input images such that the sources are similarly sized.
+Our methodology includes using a CNN to extract good representations of the source images as was done in Walmsley et al. \citeyearpar{Walmsley_2022}.
+CNNs generally require input images of identical dimensions, which makes choosing a cut-out size important.
+Moreover, since ML algorithms are affected by the angular source size in the image (Slijepcevic et al. \citeyear{slijepcevic2023radio}), we also needed to individually adjust the scale of the input images such that the sources are similarly sized.

-\citet{Walmsley_2022} employed a fixed image size that was possible because of the availability of the Petrosian radius \citep{1976ApJ...209L...1P} for the sources, which allowed the pixel count that covered the target source to be estimated.
-Images were obtained from the DECaLS cutout service, using the native telescope resolution and adjusting the visible sky area to match the radius determined by the Petrosian radii.
-Finally, the images in \citet{Walmsley_2022} were interpolated to 424x424 pixels and colourised for viewing purposes.
-However, the Petrosian radius is not available for the entire DECaLS dataset.
+Walmsley et al. \citeyearpar{Walmsley_2022} employed a fixed image size that was possible because of the availability of the Petrosian radius (Petrosian \citeyear{1976ApJ...209L...1P}) for the sources, which allowed the pixel count that covered the target source to be estimated.
+Images were obtained from the DECaLS cut-out service, using the native telescope resolution and adjusting the visible sky area to match the radius determined by the Petrosian radii.
+Finally, the images in Walmsley et al. \citeyearpar{Walmsley_2022} were interpolated to 424x424 pixels and colourized for viewing purposes.
+However, the Petrosian radius is not available for the entire DECaLS data set.
 Furthermore, the radii included in the DECaLS catalogue, which are derived by model fitting, were generally found to be much larger than the apparent visible extent of the target source.
 As a result, the above approach could not be directly replicated for the range of target sources used in the subset.
-Thus, we needed an alternative method to roughly estimate the appropriate cutout size for each source.
+Thus, we needed an alternative method to estimate the appropriate cut-out size for each source.

-DESI has objective requirements for optical imaging, one of which is to achieve the magnitude depths of at least 24, 23.4, and 22.5 in the $g$-, $r$-, and $z$-bands, respectively.
-These are defined as the ``optimal extraction depth'' of galaxies near the DESI depth limit.
-The definition of such a galaxy is an exponential profile with a half-light radius of 0.45 arcseconds.
-An important part of such a profile is the ability to get a good estimate of the number of photometric pixels that make up an image of the galaxy using the equation: \ \\
+DESI has objective requirements for optical imaging, one of which is to achieve the magnitude depths of at least 24, 23.4, and 22.5 in the $g$, $r$, and $z$ bands, respectively.
+These are defined as the `optimal extraction depth' of galaxies near the DESI depth limit.
+The definition of such a galaxy is an exponential profile with a half-light radius of 0.45 arcsec.
+An important part of such a profile is the ability to get a good estimate of the number of photometric pixels that make up an image of the galaxy using the equation